Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

 There you will input either a link or a search term and when you search it will open it in a notepad called output.txt.

+## License
+This project is licensed under the GPLv3 License.

 ## Reporting issues or bugs

 Submitting feature requests